mattbrailsford/umbraco-fluidity/docs/_pages/02-api-10-events.md

 #### Deleted(object sender, DeletedEntityEventArgs args)
 {: .signature}

-Raised when the repository `Delete` method is called and after the entity is deleted.
+Raised when the repository `Delete` method is called and after the entity has been deleted.
 The `args` param contains an `Entity` property providing access to a copy of the entity just deleted.

 ````csharp
 // Example